gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 * Make sidebar open by default for new users
 * Copy AI assitant message function is broken, it only copies the first word
 * Input box has no scroll bar
-* Improve nodel selection drop down names and descriptions - simplify for staff, but allow full model names for advanced users (maybe an advanced toggle to expand the models and names?)